-Lighthouse collects the deprecated API warnings that Chrome logs to the DevTools Console and includes them in the Lighthouse repot as warnings.
+Lighthouse includes all deprecated API warnings that Chrome logs to the DevTools Console.

 Each Best Practices audit is weighted equally in the Lighthouse Best Practices Score.
 Learn more in The Best Practices score.